theopensystemslab/planx-new/doc/how-to/how-to-setup-custom-domains.md

     | --- | --- | --- |
     | CNAME | `planningservices.an-existing-council.gov.uk` | `d1234abcd.cloudfront.net` |

-    Because of the way that CloudFront works (see [Appendix B](#appendix-b-cloudfront-routing)) **we do not need to wait** for the council to do this before we can proceed (and equally, it's not an issue if they do it immediately).
+6. **Wait** for the council to confirm they've added the record.

+    Because of the way CloudFront works, traffic redirected to the domain name of the shared CloudFront distribution will still be directed to the legacy distribution by AWS (until we do the next step).
+See [Appendix B](#appendix-b-cloudfront-routing)) for a more thorough explanation!

-6. Run the AWS `update-domain-association` [command](https://docs.aws.amazon.com/cli/latest/reference/cloudfront/update-domain-association.html) from your terminal to move the domain (known as an 'alias' in the context of CloudFront) from the legacy distribution to the shared distribution ([docs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/alternate-domain-names-move.html)).
+7. Run the AWS `update-domain-association` [command](https://docs.aws.amazon.com/cli/latest/reference/cloudfront/update-domain-association.html) from your terminal to move the domain (known as an 'alias' in the context of CloudFront) from the legacy distribution to the shared distribution ([docs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/alternate-domain-names-move.html)).

     If you haven't used the AWS CLI from your terminal before, set that up first (see `../how-to-setup-aws-sso-credentials.md`).
 CloudFront distributions are global so the AWS region isn't important here.